jeromew21/Miss-Spellled/README.md

 # Miss-Spellled
-Replaces words with slight mispellings
+Chrome extension which replaces words with slight mispellings